mageproxy-io/connector-magento2/README.md

 # Usage

-See our dedicated documentation for detailed usage instructions: [https://docs.mageproxy.com](https://docs.mageproxy.com).
+See our dedicated [documentation](https://mageproxy.io/docs) for detailed usage instructions.

 # Tests